Performing Design of Experiments Using Analyzer

 The STK scenario (VDF) used with this tutorial is located in the STK Data Federate (SDF).
 To open the scenario:

-1. Ensure that the Welcome dialog is visible in the STK Workspace.
+1. Ensure that the Welcome dialog box is visible in the STK Workspace.

 2. Click Open a Scenario.

-4. Navigate to Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.
+4. Go to the Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.

 Open the VDF